 The Student Secure is denominated in US dollars and can be purchased online using a credit or debit card.
 We accept Visa, MasterCard, Discover and American Express.
 Applying online is the easiest method, as you can receive your confirmation documents immediately via email.
 You are also welcome to use a friend or family member’s credit or debit card with their permission to purchase the plan.
-If you would prefer to pay using check and wire transfer, please contact us for more information.

 What is a Beneficiary?

 The Student Secure Select plan includes benefits that provide payments in the event you should pass away while covered under the plan.
 The beneficiary is the person who you designate to receive these funds should this happen.
 Typically you would name your mother, father, brother, sister or husband or wife as a beneficiary – however you can put any name you wish to be your beneficiary, including your estate.